Guisborough: Education

 Primary education is provided at Belmont, Galley Hill, Highcliffe, St Paulinus (Roman Catholic) and Chaloner Primary which is an amalgamation of the previous Park Lane Infants & Northgate Junior School.
 Laurence Jackson School, situated at the eastern end of the town, is the only secondary school, and doubles as a Specialist Sports College.

 Prior Pursglove College, a sixth-form college for GCSE, A level and AS level students, stands next to the parish church and priory ruins on the former site of Guisborough Grammar School, which it replaced after changes in the education system.
 It had been founded in 1561 by Robert Pursglove, the last Prior of Gisborough, as a charitable school for poor boys.
 It was accompanied by a set of almshouses for twelve pensioners.

 Askham Bryan College of Agriculture operates a Guisborough Centre on the same site as Prior Pursglove College.
 It consists of an animal management centre and a modern building, the Priory Centre, which the two colleges share.

+Former schools include the Guisborough Providence school, built by London Businessman George Venebles in 1792 and rebuilt in 1878 following the formation of a parish school board in 1873 along with the Guisborough Northgate School which was built the following year in 1879.
+The Guisborough Providence School operated on Providence Street (now Rectory Lane), until its closure in 1963.
+The building has since 1981 has been occupied by the Territorial Association Social Club.
+While the Guisborough Northgate School, located on Wilton Lane was closed in 2006 and then demolished in 2008, the site of which is now housing.